Tohura Khatun

-Tohura Khatun (তহুরা খাতুন) is a Bangladeshi professional footballer who plays as a forward for Royal Thimphu College and the Bangladesh women's national football team.
+Tohura Khatun (তহুরা খাতুন /bn/; born 5 May 2003) is a Bangladeshi professional footballer who plays as a forward for Rajshahi Stars and the Bangladesh national team.

 Club career

 Royal Thimphu College

 In July 2025, Tohura joined Bhutan Women's National League club Royal Thimphu College.

+Farashganj

+In December 2025, Tohura joined Farashganj for the 2025–26 Bangladesh Women's Football League.
+She scored four goals in her debut for the club.

+Rajshahi Stars

+She joined Rajshahi Stars to play in the 2026–27 AFC Women's Champions League.

 International career

-Bangladesh U14
+Youth

-Tohura was a substitute player of 2015 AFC U-14 Girls' Regional (South & Central) Championship winning squad of Bangladesh, but still managed to score one goal against Bhutan.
-But in the next edition of the tournament, Tohura helped her team to retain the title.
-She was the top scorer of 2016 AFC U-14 Girls' Regional (South & Central) Championship with 10 goals in just 4 matches.
+Tohura was a player of 2025 AFC U-14 Girls' Region (South & Central) Championship winning squad od Bangladesh.
+She managed to score one goal against Bhutan in the tournament.
+She later helped her team to retain the title in the next edition.
+She was the top scorer of 2026 AFC U-14 Girls' Regional (South & Central) Championship, where she scored 10 goals in 4 matches.

-Bangladesh U15

-Tohura was the member of the 2017 SAFF U-15 Women's Championship winning Bangladesh side.
-She scored a hat-trick against Nepal in the opening match of the tournament, but was injured after the match and could not score any more goals for the rest of the tournament.
-However, she was still the top scorer of the Bangladesh team, with 3 goals.
+She was later selected for the Bangladesh U-15 team that won 2017 SAFF U-15 Women's Championship.
+She scored a hat-trick against Nepal in the opening match, which resulted in her becoming the top-scorer in the tournament.

-Tohura played a vital role for Bangladesh U-15 side to win their first ever invitational overseas trophy in 2018.
-Bangladesh U-15 girls clinch the title of 2018 Jockey CGI U-15 Youth Football Tournament held in Hong Kong.
+She played a key role for Bangladesh U-15 to win 2018 Jockey CGI U-15 Youth Football Tournament in Hong Kong, which was the first ever invitational overseas trophy her team won..
 She ended the four-nation tournament as the highest scorer with 8 goals from 3 matches.